My try at this. It's always interesting to learn what kind of people make these smolwab places, so I thought I might contribute a bit as well.

 Here on ^C I have a more minimal version of this config without plugins that can be found here.

-window manager : evilwm
+window manager : cwm

-I don'd to tiling, since the only application which would make sense to tile with my screen resolution is the terminal, and I have tmux for that.
+I don't to tiling, since the only application which would make sense to tile with my screen resolution is the terminal, and I have tmux for that.
 I like how you don't get distracted by theming, since there is nothing to theme.

-web browser : librewolf
+web browser : brave

 gemini browser : amfora